PedrobyJoao/16-bit-computer/compiler/README.md

 non-terminal is down the tree.
 So just one look ahead is necessary, hence `1` in `LL(1)`

 With non LL(1) grammars, compilers have to do more than 1 look ahead to identify the non-terminal

+## Code Generation

+The code generation is responsible for translating the high-level programming language into the intermediary VM language.

+### Symbol Table

+The Syntax analysis part mapped all `identifier` tokens but that is **not enough for the VM**.
+The VM needs to know, for variables, their `type` (int, string, ...), `kind` (static, field, argument, var), `index` (to be mapped to the virtual segment) and its `scope` (in case of the Hack Language, there are **two scopes only: Class and Subroutine scopes**).

+And that is the goal of the Symbol Table, to map all these information for all declared variables under Class and under all Subroutines.
+Then, whenever the VMWriter module generates a piece of code dependent on a variable, it'll get information from this symbol table.